 If your primary use for cycling shoes is indoor cycling classes, you’re probably better off purchasing a pair that with enough traction to keep you vertical from the locker room to the studio.
 These can certainly also be used for outdoor rides, but will be a bit heavier than those constructed exclusively for road biking.

-Two-hole (commonly called “SPD”) system: The SPD cleat is slightly more common at indoor cycling studios and on indoor cycling shoes.
+- Two hole system, also known as “SPD:” The SPD cleat is slightly more common at indoor cycling studios and on indoor cycling shoes.
 White explains that “SPD clips are the most recognized, as most gyms will have the option for the SPD clip or the gym shoe cage.
 SPD clips make it easier to walk around (they are much smaller and flat).
 However, newer riders may find they are more difficult to clip into the pedal.”